 4. Prepare for the transition

-- Attend many of the programs offered through career services to help get started.
+- Attend many of the programs offered through the Center for Life Beyond Reed to help get started.
 Check out our calendar for upcoming events.

 - Set long-term and short term-goals.